Sports Massage & Soft Tissue therapy.

 An increase in temperature and movement within the soft tissue increases lymphatic flow – leading to inflammatory fluids being reabsorbed into the circulatory system resulting in a reduction of swelling.

-Physiological effects of soft tissue massage
+Physiological effects of massage

 - Increases blood and lymph flow